callisthenes/euterpe/README.md

 ## Correction status
 There are three correction grades:

-1. Bronze -- transcription direct from OCR has been edited by a human and proofread.
+1. Bronze — transcription direct from OCR has been edited by a human and proofread.
 The transcription is checked for double accents and corrected if any illegal ones are found.
-2. Silver -- a vocabulary is built and checked by a human against the original pages
+2. Silver — a vocabulary is built and checked by a human against the original pages
-3. Gold -- Each word is looked up in a lexicon and its meaning and part of speech determined and recorded in the inverse Greek-English lexicon.
+3. Gold — Each word is looked up in a lexicon and its meaning and part of speech determined and recorded in the inverse Greek-English lexicon.
 At this stage the quality of the transcription is about the same as that of a print edition, and maybe better.

+The manifest.json file in each directory records the source of the transcriptions, and their correction status.